Ben O'Connor (hurler): Inter-county career

-Senior

 O'Connor had just turned 20 when he was added to the Cork senior hurling panel.
 He lined out in three games during the team's unsuccessful bid to retain the National Hurling League title in 1999.
 On 13 June 1999, O'Connor made his first championship appearance at right corner-forward and scored a point in Cork's 0–24 to 1–15 defeat of Waterford.
 He started at left corner-forward in the subsequent Munster Championship final on 5 July and scored two points in the 1–15 to 0–14 defeat of reigning champions Clare.
 On 11 September, O'Connor was again at left corner-forward for the All-Ireland final against Kilkenny which Cork won by 0–12 to 0–11.
 He was later nominated for an All-Star award.

 On 3 July 2000, O'Connor lined out in his second Munster Championship final.
 He scored three points from left corner-forward in the 0–23 to 3–12 defeat of Tipperary.

 O'Connor was appointed captain of the Cork senior team for the 2001 season.

 On 5 May 2002, O'Connor scored two points in Cork's 2–15 to 2–14 defeat by Kilkenny in the National League final.
 On 29 November, O'Connor and his 29 teammates from the Cork senior team announced that they were withdrawing their services from the county in the hope of better treatment from the county board.
 He had a low-key role during the two-week debacle which ended with a settlement with the Cork County Board on 13 December.

 O'Connor lined out in his third Munster final on 29 June 2003.
 As right wing-forward he scored four points in Cork's 3–16 to 3–12 defeat of Waterford.
 On 14 September, O'Connor was again at right wing-forward for Cork's 1–14 to 1-11 All-Ireland final defeat by Kilkenny.
 He ended the season by being nominated for a second All-Star award.

 O'Connor was appointed captain of the Cork senior team for the 2004 season.
 On 27 June, he lost his first Munster Championship final when Waterford defeated Cork by 3–16 to 1-21.
 In spite of this defeat, Cork later qualified for the All-Ireland final against Kilkenny.
 A 0–17 to 0–09 victory gave O'Connor a second All-Ireland medal as well as the honour of accepting the Liam MacCarthy Cup.
 He ended the season by being nominated for a third All-Star award.